Updated: Oct 3, 2022

 First Wash– Tea?

 I use the same temperature of hot tap water.
 It may be because I am not washing super fine fleeces that would require more care, but I have never had any problem with fleece felting during the washing process.
 I never worry about making sure that the water is the same as when they were removed from the last wash.
 That has been my experience after washing hundreds of pounds of fleece, but I am sure there are some that have had them felt if great care was not taken.
 It is a matter of knowing your fleece.
+I would not use cold water on fleece that was in hot water, this could cause felting.

 Second Wash- Looking better!